SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/calibration_app/readme.md

 4. Trigger → RF Burst

-The frequency error section shows the amount of error that needs to be adjusted.
-Using freq_offset API and Calib_write API user should be able to adjust the frequency error.
+The frequency error section shows the error that needs to be adjusted.
+Using `rsi_freq_offset` and `rsi_calib_write` command user should be able to adjust the frequency error.

 ### Acronyms and Abbreviations